Mysticial/Pokemon-SwSh-Seed-Generator/README.md

 **Calculate Seed:**

 Given the PID, EC, and IVs for den Pokemon, calculate the seed(s) that could produce it.
-This is no different from all other seed calculates like those built into Dudu.
+This is similar to all other seed calculators like those built into Dudu.
 The only difference is that this will work for shinies as well.

 If no seed is found, it means that either the input is incorrect, or the Pokemon is illegal (and likely hacked).
 A lot of improperly genned den Pokemon will not have a seed associated with it.
-These are all illegal.
+They are all illegal.

 ```
 Calculate Seed for Den Pokemon: